osamaandosama/RL/README.md

 ## Overview

-Portfolio optimization asks how to split capital across assets to maximize return for an acceptable level of risk.
-The classical answer, Markowitz mean–variance optimization, assumes stationary and predictable markets — assumptions that real markets violate.
+Portfolio optimization asks how to allocate capital across assets to maximize return while maintaining an acceptable level of risk.
+The classical answer, Markowitz mean–variance optimization, assumes stationary and predictable markets, assumptions that real markets violate.
 Deep Reinforcement Learning (DRL) offers a model-free alternative that learns an allocation policy directly from market experience.

 Rather than proposing a single agent, this project runs a **fair, controlled comparison**: the trading environment, reward function, feature set, and training budget are held identical across all four algorithms, so any performance difference is attributable to the learning algorithm alone.
 The agents are also compared against three non-learning baselines to see whether DRL actually adds value.